Foxit PDF Editor Review: Is It Worth the Switch from Adobe?

 The Verdict

-If you're looking for other PDF solutions, check out our guide to the best PDF editor software or browse free PDF editor options if budget is tight.
+If you want to compare options, the best PDF editor software guide covers the field, or check free PDF editor options if the budget conversation isn't there yet.